nathanc726/Architectural-Decision-Record/Title, Status, Context.md

 <a name="br2"></a>

-According to the above requirements given by the retail company, we will develop a mobile app with 6 key

-components as follows.
+According to the above requirements given by the retail company, we will develop a mobile app with 6 key components as follows.

-**i.**

-**Support oﬄine mode**
+**i.** **Support oﬄine mode**

-The retail company wants customers to be able to browse its products and view their order history

-when the internet is not available.
-Having the app supported with oﬄine mode is a way to achieve

-this feature.
-To ensure the downloaded database is updated, the app will be set to synchronize its

-database with the server once an internet connecꢀon is available.
+The retail company wants customers to be able to browse its products and view their order history when the internet is not available.
+Having the app supported with offline mode is a way to achieve this feature.
+To ensure the downloaded database is updated, the app will be set to synchronize its database with the server once an internet connection is available.

 **ii.**